vishaltak/gitlab-development-kit/doc/howto/geo.md

 ### On a primary

-In order to be able to validate primary and secondary behavior, you need to run the tests on both primary and secondary GDK installations accordingly.
+To validate primary and secondary behavior, you must run the tests on both the primary and secondary GDK installations.

 Only the secondary site has a tracking database.